Ph.D. Economics, North Carolina State University, 1991

 Chapter 4 Questions

 Chapter 8 Questions

 Chapter 10 Questions

 Chapter 16 Questions

 The math review document covers all the mathematical and graphical concepts needed for the book, but goes into more detail and gives rather general principles.
 As this document has several graphs and equations, it is given in a PDF format to avoid formatting errors that can occur when moving between different text software or versions.

-This will probably be available by late fall of 2016.
-It will consist mainly of a few motivational slides and summary slides per chapter.
-It will probably not contain many of the graphs from the chapters.
+We hope to have power points available in the spring of 2018.
+They will consist mainly of a few motivational slides and summary slides per chapter.
+They will probably not contain many of the graphs from the chapters.
 Why?
 Given the nature of the material a “power point flipping” style is not a very effective way to teach the material or for the students to learn the material.
 As explained in the book, economics is a framework for thinking.
-It is a toolkit for organizing and analyzing the interaction of different variables.
-It is a conceptual calculator.
-It should not be viewed as a list of facts or findings.
-It is a tool.
+They will be a toolkit for organizing and analyzing the interaction of different variables - a conceptual calculator.
+They should not be viewed as a list of facts or findings.
+They are tools.

 The best way to learn how to use a tool is to use the tool, not hear someone just talk about using the tool.
 If I was teaching you to become a carpenter and I wanted you to learn how to use a hammer, I wouldn’t just show you a picture of a hammer and a nail and then explain how to hammer.
 No, I would do that, but then I would also give you a hammer and some nails and tell you to practice hammering nails and then work with you on improving your hammering.
 The same concept applies to learning economics.
 The best way to learn economics is to do economics, not read about economic findings.
 It is one thing to see the mountain.
 It is quite another to climb the mountain.
 The map is not the journey.